-Two Gynuity staff members sit on the Steering Committee of the Oral Contraceptives Over-the-Counter (OCsOTC) Working Group, which seeks to explore the potential of over-the-counter access to oral contraceptives to reduce disparities in reproductive health care access and outcomes, and to increase opportunities for women to access a safe, effective method of contraception, free of unnecessary control, as part of a healthy sexual and reproductive life.
+Gynuity collaborates with the Oral Contraceptives Over-the-Counter (OCsOTC) Working Group, which seeks to explore the potential of over-the-counter access to oral contraceptives to reduce disparities in reproductive health care access and outcomes, and to increase opportunities for women to access a safe, effective method of contraception, free of unnecessary control, as part of a healthy sexual and reproductive life.
+Two Gynuity staff members sit on the Steering Committee of this group.

 - Embracing post-fertilisation methods of family planning: a call to action

 - Pericoital Oral Contraception with Levonorgestrel: A Systematic Review